List-GRAND: A practical way to achieve Maximum Likelihood Decoding: Introduction

-GRANDAB generates error patterns in Hamming weight order, and these test error patterns are mutually independent, rendering GRANDAB suitable for parallel hardware implementation.
-In \cite{GRANDAB-VLSI}, a high-throughput VLSI architecture for GRANDAB is proposed for $n=128$ and $\text{AB}=3$.
-The proposed VLSI architecture can perform $\numprint{349632}$ codebook membership queries in $\numprint{4098}$ clock-cycles due to the parallel generation of test error patterns.
-Similarly, ORBGRAND generates test error patterns in a fixed logistic weight order based on integer partitioning.
+As shown in Fig. \ref{fig:fer_bch_polar_ini}, SGRAND outperforms the other GRAND variants in terms of decoding performance; however, SGRAND is not suitable for parallel hardware implementation.
+The test error patterns generated by SGRAND are interdependent, and their query order varies with each received vector of channel observation values ($\bm{y}$) (explained in section \ref{sec:TEPGen}).
+As a result, SGRAND does not lend itself to efficient parallel hardware implementation, and a sequential hardware implementation will result in high decoding latency, rendering it unsuitable for applications which require ultra-low latency.
+The ORBGRAND, on the other hand, generates test error patterns in a predetermined logistic weight order based on integer partitioning.
 The test error patterns generated are mutually independent and can be generated in parallel.
-As a result, ORBGRAND, like GRANDAB, is highly parallelizable and well-suited to parallel hardware implementation.
-In \cite{ORBGRAND-VLSI}, a VLSI architecture for ORBGRAND for $n=128$ is presented, which can perform $1.16\times10^{5}$ codebook membership queries in $\numprint{4654}$ clock-cycles due to parallel generation of test error patterns in hardware.
+ORBGRAND is thus highly parallelizable and well suited to parallel hardware implementation.
+In \cite{ORBGRAND-TVLSI}, a VLSI architecture for ORBGRAND for $n=128$ is presented, which can perform $1.16\times10^{5}$ codebook membership queries in $\numprint{4226}$ clock-cycles due to parallel generation of test error patterns in hardware.

-The generated test error patterns in SGRAND are interdependent, and their query order changes for each received vector of channel observation values.
-As a result, SGRAND does not lend itself to efficient parallel hardware implementation, and a sequential hardware implementation will result in a high decoding latency, which is unsuitable for applications that require ultra-low latency.

-In this work, we propose List-GRAND (LGRAND), a decoding technique for improving the error decoding performance of ORBGRAND to approach ML decoding performance.
-Furthermore, the proposed LGRAND, like ORBGRAND, is suitable for parallel hardware implementations.
-For channel codes of distinct classes (Bose–Chaudhuri–Hocquenghem (BCH) codes \cite{Hocquenghem59,Bose1960}, CRC-Aided-Polar \cite{Arikan09} and Cyclic Redundancy Check (CRC) codes \cite{Peterson61}), the proposed LGRAND is evaluated in terms of decoding performance as well as the computational complexity, as measured by the average number of codebook membership queries required.
-The proposed LGRAND achieves decoding performance similar to SGRAND and with different parameter settings, LGRAND achieves $0.3\sim0.7$dB performance gain over ORBGRAND at the cost of $2\times\sim5\times$ number of queries at target FER of $10^{-6}$.
+{In this paper, we propose List-GRAND (LGRAND), a technique for boosting the decoding performance of ORBGRAND in order to achieve ML decoding performance comparable to SGRAND.
+The idea behind the proposed LGRAND is to generate a list during the decoding process and choose the candidate with the highest likelihood to be the final one.
+The proposed LGRAND technique is not limited to the ORBGRAND test error pattern generation; rather, it can be used with any GRAND variant that uses a suboptimal test error patterns generation scheme.
+However, since the ORBGRAND test error pattern generation is hardware friendly and the ORBGRAND archives good error decoding performance as a soft-input decoder, we use the ORBGRAND as a baseline to present our proposed LGRAND technique to achieve the decoding performance similar to a ML decoder such as SGRAND.}